LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    source file
       A text file defining Logtalk and/or Prolog code.
 Multiple Logtalk entities may be defined in a single source file.
 Plain Prolog code may be intermixed with Logtalk entity definitions.
+Depending on the used :term:`backend Prolog compiler`, the text encoding may be specified using an :ref:`directives_encoding_1` directive as the first term in the first line in the file.

    adapter file
       A Prolog source file defining a minimal abstraction layer between the